Opendigitalradio/ODR-DabMod/README.md

   - Tested for B200, B100, USRP2, USRP1
   - With WBX daughterboard (where appropriate)
 - Timestamping support required for SFN
+- GPSDO monitoring (both Ettus and ODR LEA-M8F board)
 - A FIR filter for improved spectrum mask
-- Improvements in logging (log to file, to syslog)
+- Logging: log to file, to syslog
 - ETI sources: file (Raw, Framed and Streamed) and ZeroMQ
 - A Telnet and ZeroMQ remote-control that can be used to change some parameters during runtime